3 Tips for Organizing Baby’s Clothes in the First Year

 Separate By Size

-Now that you’ve narrowed down the clothing you have on-hand, organize it all by size so it’s easy to find the ones you need quickly.
-Clothing dividers are a huge help when it comes to keeping things organized (I have a free printable for some, here).
-Hang everything up (tags and all) then wash just a few outfits from the size your baby is about to fit into next.
 Wash the rest of the clothing once she’s actually in that size clothing (babies sometimes go through certain sizes faster than others or skip them altogether).
 This method allows you to pass on the clothes they don’t wear (donate, regift, or save for the next baby).
-If your baby is 3 months old and you have some size 2T and up clothing, organize it by size/season then store in a drawer if you don’t have hanging space for those as well.
+If your baby is 3 months old and you have some size 2T and up clothing, organize it by size/season, then store it in a drawer if you don’t have hanging space for those as well.
 I also go a step further and organize by sleeve length and color to help me find what I’m looking for.

 Rotate the Closet

 Once you start to notice that certain sizes are getting a little tighter or harder to put on your baby, start putting that size of baby clothing aside as you wash it.
 I fold outgrown clothes and put the ones I have a special attachment to in a cabinet for future babies and the rest (in good condition) go in a donation bag.
-Once the outgrown clothes are out of the closet and drawers, there’s more room for future sizes and you don’t run into the trouble of trying to find something that fits.
+Once the outgrown clothes are out of the closet and drawers, there’s more room for future sizes, and you don’t run into the trouble of trying to find something that fits.

 Organizing baby clothes is a real task.
 They are so tiny and so many.
 Thanks for these tips.